 Reviews from Real Users

 VMware vSphere stands out among its competitors for a number of reasons.
 A few major ones are its virtualization abilities, its flexibility and availability, and its user-friendly interface.

 Felix D., an Automation project administrator, DCS, I&E at Centennial Cayman Corp, writes, “The connectivity is fantastic, and many functions can run together in one server.
 If you need to scale, we can continue to add components or modules.
 It's a beautiful virtual solution that has many advantages over physical hardware, where you have to use devices and wiring to connect all your projects.”

-Oracle VM is ranked 9th in Server Virtualization Software with 11 reviews while VMware vSphere is ranked 1st in Server Virtualization Software with 95 reviews.
-Oracle VM is rated 9.4, while VMware vSphere is rated 8.8.
+Oracle VM is ranked 7th in Server Virtualization Software with 18 reviews while VMware vSphere is ranked 2nd in Server Virtualization Software with 55 reviews.
+Oracle VM is rated 8.4, while VMware vSphere is rated 9.0.
 The top reviewer of Oracle VM writes "Robust, mature, and easy to set up".
 On the other hand, the top reviewer of VMware vSphere writes "Strong performance, works well with large infrastructures but it is quite expensive".
-Oracle VM is most compared with KVM, Oracle VM VirtualBox, Proxmox VE, Hyper-V and RHEV, whereas VMware vSphere is most compared with Hyper-V, Proxmox VE, VMware Workstation, Nutanix AHV Virtualization and Citrix Hypervisor.
+Oracle VM is most compared with KVM, Oracle VM VirtualBox, Proxmox VE, Hyper-V and RHEV, whereas VMware vSphere is most compared with Hyper-V, Proxmox VE, VMware Workstation, KVM and Nutanix AHV Virtualization.
 See our Oracle VM vs. VMware vSphere report.

 See our list of best Server Virtualization Software vendors.